xhavli/ISA24_NetStat/README.md

 Tests were provided manually with comparing output of isa-top with Wireshark

 ## Known problems

 - Application not correctly free all used memory at exit
 - If only `-i` argument will be provided to see available devices, error message will be shown
 - If is set long refresh rate and program recognize `Ctrl+C` interrupt, it will wait for long time to quit
 - If will be pressed `Ctrl+C` more than one time when program is doing escape sequentions, segfault will appear.
   This is typical when user provide long refresh time, want to quit program and think about more interrupts will quit program forcefully and faster.
+- Lot of global variables used in this project

 ## Notes

 - Developed with suport of ChatGPT and GithubCopilot for better understanding a C++ syntax, not for direct solving core of the project
 - Run Wireshark in dark mode as `sudo wireshark -style Adwaita-Dark` becouse user and root themes are not shared on my local machine.
   Running wireshark as sudo is not recommended due to wide scale of contrubutors and milion lines of code.